Personnel Today Awards 2017: Award for Managing Change

 Leadership, management and talent development programmes were introduced together with a succession planning and talent matrix and leadership model to support behavioural change.

 Annual attrition has been reduced by 4.3% year on year, there has been a 31% reduction in leavers within the first year of service, and employee relations cases reduced by over 30% year on year.
-About £2.5m has been made in savings on external recruitment agencies.
+About £2.5 million in savings have been achieved through reducing use of external recruitment agencies.

 L&Q